diogoaurelio/schedoscopeWiki/Storage-Formats.md

 Parameters:
 * `f`: the storage format to use (see below);
-* `additionalStoragePathPrefix`: optional prefix to put before the view's storage name (see description of `locationPathBuilder in the Section "Customizing Storage Paths".
+* `additionalStoragePathPrefix`: optional prefix to put before the view's storage name (see description of `locationPathBuilder in the Section "Customizing Storage Paths").
-* `additionalStoragePathSuffix`: optional suffix to put after the view's storage name (see description of `locationPathBuilder in the Section "Customizing Storage Paths".
+* `additionalStoragePathSuffix`: optional suffix to put after the view's storage name (see description of `locationPathBuilder in the Section "Customizing Storage Paths").

 Examples: